 With the benefit of time and space, I know that the failure of my marriage wasn’t about anything that I did or didn’t do.
-I tried to stay and work on it, honoring my commitment to someone who had already made up his mind that he didn’t want me for reasons that’ll always be a mystery.
+I tried to stay and work on it, honoring my commitment to someone who had already made up his mind that he didn’t want me for reasons I’ll never know.
 I moved on with class and dignity while he acted like an arrogant fool.
-If his ego ever allows it, I hope that someday he’ll look back with shame and embarrassment over how he acted.

 Enjoying Life after Divorce

 Being self-employed and on my own, especially in a foreign country has caused me many sleepless nights.
 I never would’ve quit a full-time job to go freelance as a singleton.
-Fortunately, those sleepless nights are behind me because I’m rocking it!
+Fortunately, those sleepless nights are behind me because my business is thriving!
+And so am I :)

-Without the distractions of a husband, the teenage kids from is his first failed marriage, his residual inadequate father guilt, and all of the drama that entailed, I’m able to do my best work and give my clients my full attention.
-I’ve had one day off in almost three months and there doesn’t seem to be any sign of it slowing down.
-I don’t quite agree with the idea that if you find something you love, you’ll never work a day in your life, but I’m grateful to be good at something I love and to be so in demand.
-Still, I wouldn’t mind one lazy summer day lounging on my balcony with a book.
+Without the distractions of a husband, the teenage kids from is his first failed marriage, his residual inadequate father guilt, and all of the drama that entailed, I’m able to do my best work.
+I’ve had a day off in almost three months and there doesn’t seem to be any sign of it slowing down.
+I don’t quite agree with the idea that if you find something you love, you’ll never work a day in your life, but I’m grateful to be good at something I love and to have plenty of work.
+Bit I could really use a lazy summer day lounging on my balcony with Opie and a book.
 Enjoying life after divorce

-I’ve found an absolute oasis in this apartment and I can’t imagine living anywhere else!
+I’ve found an absolute oasis in this apartment!
 It’s the perfect size for Opie and me, and the balcony is like having another whole room.
 We sleep with the balcony doors open and wake up to the sounds of birds, church bells, and sometimes rain.
 I can see now why Frederiksbjerg is the most desirable neighborhood in Aarhus.
 I can’t believe I get to live in the heart of it!

 Last week, I spotted this vintage fan in the window of a thrift shop just after they’d closed.
 So I went at opening time the next morning and snagged it for 55 kr. (about $8.50).
 Another fan popped up on Saturday, but the store had already closed, and it had been sold by the time I got back to Aarhus yesterday.
 It would’ve been perfect in my bedroom, but maybe multiples of the same thing would’ve made them less interesting?
-It wasn’t meant to be, and that’s ok.
-Something else will come along.
+I guess it wasn’t meant to be.
+That’s ok, something else will come along.